crystal-lang/crystal/_gitbook/syntax_and_semantics/type_grammar.md

 * the argument of an [instance_sizeof](instance_sizeof.html) expression
 * a method's [return type](return_types.html)

 a convenient syntax is provided for some common types.
-These are specially useful when writing [C bindings](c_bindings/README.html), but can be used in any of the above locations.
+These are especially useful when writing [C bindings](c_bindings/README.html), but can be used in any of the above locations.

 ## Paths and generics